When is the best time to visit Iceland?

 In particular, the darkest months of December, January, and February are the best time to visit Iceland for the Northern lights.

 The longer you stay in Iceland, the better your chances of seeing the aurora borealis.
 You can choose a location with little light to get a perfect viewing space.
 Also, some companies offer Northern light tours as well.

 Packing tips: If you plan to travel to Iceland during the winter, prepare an extra raincoat, travel umbrella, and waterproof boots.

 Best time to drive Iceland’s ring road

-The best weather for driving on the ring road is during the summer months.
+The best weather for driving on the ring road is summer.
 May, June, September, and October have great weather and fewer cars on the road.